diagrams/diagrams-doc/doc/manual.rst

   `y`:math:\-directions, respectively.
 Their negated counterparts are `unit_X` and `unit_Y`.

-  Vectors of type `R2` can be created by passing a pair of type `(Double, Double)` to the function `r2`; vectors can likewise be converted back into pairs using `unr2`.
+  Vectors of type `V2 Double` can be created by passing a pair of type `(Double, Double)` to the function `r2`; vectors can likewise be converted back into pairs using `unr2`.